 Quick tips for learning how to pronounce a colleague’s name

 - Research the name and see if there are any videos where people pronounce it.
-Before a new colleague begins, it can be helpful to research a name that you are not familiar with.
+Before a new colleague begins, it can be helpful to research their name if you are not familiar with it.
 Sometimes, you may find videos where the name is pronounced, or phonetic breakdowns that can help you familiarize yourself.
 While you should not assume that you have the correct pronunciation, having a point of reference can be useful.
-There are also resources like www.pronouncenames.com that offer some phonetic breakdowns of a name.
+There are also resources like www.pronouncenames.com that offer some helpful guides.